-On an island like Bonaire, you have to -at least once- try a BBQ on the beach.
+On Bonaire, you have to -at least once- try a BBQ on the beach.
 Swimming in the ocean, enjoying the eternal sun, finding some shade under the (palm) trees, watching the sunset and having a good time while patiently waiting for your special BBQ dish.
 Of course, patiently waiting for food does not exist, but with the surroundings on Bonaire, you will not even notice that you are waiting…

 5 Best Beaches for a BBQ